 The financial impact of monitoring failures

 The economic consequences of inadequate PPE monitoring extend across multiple cost categories that significantly impact construction project profitability.
-Direct costs from workplace injuries include immediate medical expenses and lost wages, but indirect costs multiply the financial impact by 2-5 times through overtime coverage, training replacement workers, decreased productivity, administrative time, potential OSHA fines, increased insurance premiums, and legal costs (Source: Associated Builders and Contractors).
+Direct costs from workplace injuries include initial medical expenses and lost wages, but indirect costs multiply the financial impact by 2-5 times through overtime coverage, training replacement workers, decreased productivity, administrative time, potential OSHA fines, increased insurance premiums, and legal costs (Source: Associated Builders and Contractors).

 The regulatory landscape adds another layer of financial risk.
 OSHA imposes fines up to $16,550 per violation for serious infractions, escalating to $165,514 for willful or repeated violations (Source: OSHA).
 The Site-Specific Targeting Program's expanded criteria mean that facilities with poor safety records face increased inspection frequency, creating ongoing operational disruption and compliance costs that can derail project timelines and profitability.